 THIS WEEK, THE UK DEBATED WHETHER TO REMOVE THE HOLOCAUST FROM ITS SCHOOL CURRICULUM BECAUSE IT ‘OFFENDS’ THE MUSLIM POPULATION WHICH CLAIMS IT NEVER OCCURRED.

 Sounds terrible, doesn’t it?
-The whole UK debating ignoring an important historical event because it offends the entire Muslim population?
+The whole UK debating ignoring an important historical event because it offends the Muslim population?

 Pandering to holocaust deniers when setting a school curriculum would be a heinous crime against history.

 So obviously that I’m a bit incredulous.